compose-spec/compose-spec/06-networks.md

 Add metadata to containers using Labels.
 Can use either an array or a dictionary.

-Users SHOULD use reverse-DNS notation to prevent labels from conflicting with those used by other software.
+Users should use reverse-DNS notation to prevent labels from conflicting with those used by other software.

 ```yml
 labels: